xavdid/advent-of-code/solutions/2020/day_15/README.md

 ![](https://cdn.zappy.app/a18ce7e7aeaecb181736cb8e9440668b.gif)

-We're making pretty consistnt progress!
+We're making pretty consistent progress!
 It's not an infinite loop or anything, it's just that 30M loops is a lot.
 It's interesting that printing certain numbers takes longer.
 That shows that we're not running in constant time.
 Something in our program gets slower the more loops it does.
 Let's profile it and check out what that might be.

 Python supplies the [`cProfile` module](https://docs.python.org/3/library/profile.html), which allows us to benchmark our code.
 After importing, you use it by passing it a string to be `eval`ed: